Hongdongni1/PEAR-Lab-pilot/_pages/team.md

   </div>
   <div style="flex: 1;">
     <p>
-      Sen Liu is currently working as a research assistant in PEAR Lab.
+      Sen Liu is currently working as a research assistant in the PEAR Lab.
 He received a B.S. in Psychology from Beijing Normal University in 2025.
-His research focuses on gendered experiences and their associations with mental health in adolescents.
-Specifically, he is interested in how gender discrimination experiences and gender-related attitudes shape mental health disparities across adolescents of different genders.
+His research focuses on adolescents' gendered experiences and their influences on mental health.
+Specifically, he is interested in how gender discrimination experiences, gender-related attitudes and other gender-inequality related factors shape mental health disparities across adolescents of different genders.
     </p>
   </div>
 </div>